 Day pass to Waitangi Treaty Grounds and discount options

-The best way to understand and to enjoy the treaty grounds is to do it all: the guided tour, cultural show, museum, treaty house, grounds, and carving studio.
-Fortunately, it is all included in the day pass, which actually allows you two days of entry, and is available at a discount on selected entries.
+The best way to understand and enjoy the treaty grounds is to do it all: the guided tour, cultural show, museum, treaty house, grounds, and carving studio.
+Fortunately, it is all included in the day pass, which actually allows you two days of entry and is available at a discount on selected entries.

-There is no one day only option, as the second day is like a free gift.
+There is no one-day-only option, as the second day is like a free gift.
 We recommend taking advantage of the opportunity.
-Return to capture the photo you missed, or just to relax on the beautiful grounds.
+Return to capture the photo you missed or just to relax on the beautiful grounds.
 If you arrive at peak times, there could be a queue to enter.
 Advanced tickets are available.
 Reserve your Waitangi Treaty Grounds day pass.

 Day pass with hangi dinner and concert and discount options

 If you want a more complete cultural experience, add a hangi dinner and concert to your day pass after the grounds have closed to the general public.
-Note: this option is only available from October to April and on Tuesday, Thursday, and Sunday evenings.
+Note: this option is only available from October through March and on Tuesday, Thursday, and some Saturday evenings.